cml87/GettingStartedWithAnsible/README.md

 ```

 ## Ansible architecture
 Ansible has a centralized architecture.
 Only the central node must have Ansible installed.
-All nodes, central and managed, must have a Python interpreter installed, and ansible must know where it is.
+However, all nodes, central and managed, must have a Python interpreter installed, and ansible must know where it is.
 ![image info](./pictures/ansible_architecture.jpg)

 ## Ansible plugins
 Ansible plugins augment Ansible's core functionalities.
 Plugins run in the control node within the Ansible process.
-Plugins are divided in the following <u>categories</u> (as of 2020)
+<b><u>Plugins categories</u></b> are (as of 2020):
 - <b>become</b>: Responsible for enabling Ansible to obtain super-user access (for example, through sudo).
 See  https://docs.ansible.com/ansible/latest/user_guide/become.html.
 Don't know how to use it.
 - cache: Responsible for caching facts (like system properties) retrieved from backend systems to improve automation performance
 - callback: Allows you to add new behaviors when responding to events —for example, changing the format data is printed out in the output of an Ansible